aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_03_BoundaryValueProblems.md

     \partial_t T(x,t) = \alpha \frac{d^2 T}{dx^2}(x,t) + \sigma (x,t)
 \end{equation}

-where $\alpha$ is the thermal conductivity of the rod and $\sigma (x,t)$ some heat source present along the rod.
+where $\alpha$ is the thermal conductivity of the rod and $\sigma (x,t)$ is some heat source present along the rod.
 To close this equation, some boundary conditions at both ends of the rod need to be specified.
 If these boundary conditions and $\sigma$ do not depend on time, the temperature within the rod ultimately settles to the solution of the steady-state equation:

 \begin{equation}
  \frac{d^2 T}{dx^2}(x) = b(x), \; \; \; b(x) = -\sigma(x)/\alpha.